A national movement

 One continental method.
 One global standard.
 One system to connect the world.

-The MMC platform is a productised modular infrastructure method — the way ISO 668 productised cargo, the way flat-pack productised assembly.
+The MMA platform is a productised modular infrastructure method — the way ISO 668 productised cargo, the way flat-pack productised assembly.
 Built to be deployed continent by continent, by any nation that needs to link its economy across continental distance.
 Australia is the first deployment.

 Modern Movement Australia is calling for a Global Consortium — a working coalition of national engineering authorities.
 Japan and China between them have built substantially the entire world's modern high-speed rail and modern HVDC transmission.
 Europe carries decades of intercontinental gauge harmonisation experience.
 Korea, Singapore, India, and Brazil bring deep capability in specific domains.
 The Consortium's job: author the global standards for maglev passenger transport, electrified freight, HVDC transmission, and hyperloop provision — jointly, using best technology from each participating nation.